 The Karush-Kuhn-Tucker (KKT) conditions for the primal problem in (\ref{prob}) are

 where $\blambda = (\blambda_1^{\T}, \lambda_2)^{\T}$ are the Lagrange multipliers for the dual problem of (\ref{prob}).
-From Section 5 of \cite{boyd2004convex}, if $\Omega_A$ is nonempty, Slater’s condition is satisfied and strong duality holds.
+Since $G$ is strictly convex, Slater's condition is satisfied and strong duality holds from Section 5 of \cite{boyd2004convex}, and the solution to (\ref{prob}), if exists, is unique.
 Then, $\hat {\bm \omega}$ is the solution to (\ref{prob}) if and only if

 and $\hat{\bm \lambda} = (\hat{\bm \lambda}_1^\T, \hat{\lambda}_2)^{\T}$ satisfy the KKT conditions in (\ref{eq:KKT}).
 Let $g(\mathcal V) = \{ g(\omega): \omega \in \mathcal V\}$ and $\Lambda_A = \big\{\bm \lambda: \bm \lambda^\T \bm z_i \in g(\mathcal V) \mbox{ \ for all \ } i \in A \big\}$.
 Let $F(u) = - G(g^{-1}(u)) + g^{-1}(u) u$ for $u \in g(\mathcal V)$ be the convex conjugate function of $G(\omega)$, and $f(u) = d F(u)/ d u$ be the first-order derivative of $F(\omega)$.
 By the chain rule, we can obtain $f(u) = g^{-1}(u)$ for $u \in g(\mathcal V)$.
 It is shown in the SM that $\Lambda_A$ is non-empty and the solution to (\ref{eq:KKT}) can be obtained by the optimization problem